PANZERMAG/PANZERMAG/README.md

 ### :woman_technologist: About Me :
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: As a Python Developer, I work on full-stack projects and also constantly improve my skills in machine learning.
+Additionally, I create automated tools.

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I enjoy working on pet projects that have the potential to improve users' lives..

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-PANZERMAG-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/maksym-bielik/)